 The Applicant in the role of the Project Promoter plays a key role in the preparation and implementation of the project.
-It is expected that the Project Promoter is one of the key stakeholders with extensive experience and knowledge in the area of the project.
-The Project Promoter is responsible for managing and coordinating the project and for internal
+It is expected that the Project Promoter is one of the key

 Institutions with strong human resources and funds that enable undisturbed and quality implementation of project activities are more likely to constitute a quality partnership.